-Private investigators are often asked to obtain military records.
-The plain truth is that these records are mostly recorded with the Clerk and Recorder and are called DD214s or Certificates of Release or Discharge from Active Duty.
-These records are confidential by nature and so are not readily available to anyone but the veteran or to the kin of a deceased soldier.
+Private investigators often received requests to obtain military records from all branches of the United States Military.
+Military records are mostly recorded with the Clerk and Recorder and are called DD214s or Certificates of Release or Discharge from Active Duty.
+These records are confidential by nature and are not readily available to anyone but the veteran or kin of a deceased soldier.
 The information is also available to people who have previously served in the military.

-If you ask a private investigator to request military records, then they will need to obtain the required information from the OMPF or Official Military Personnel Files.
-To get this information you will need to contact the National Personnel Records Center or NPRC at 1 Archives Drive, St. Louis MO 63138.
+If you ask a private investigator to request military records, they will need to obtain the required information from the OMPF or Official Military Personnel Files.
+To get this information, you will need to contact the National Personnel Records Center or NPRC at 1 Archives Drive, St. Louis, MO 63138.
 You can also call and ask for this information by dialing 314 801 0800.
 Alternatively, you can fax your request to 314 801 9195.

-If you are a veteran or if you are a spouse of dead soldier then these records can be obtained by you via the Internet.
-However, you cannot make a request for this information by email.
-You can only get the military records via fax and through snail mail.
+If you are a veteran or if you are a spouse of a dead soldier, then these records can be obtained via the Internet.
+However, you cannot request this information by email.
+You can only get the military records via fax and snail mail.

-After making a request for military records you will need to wait patiently for about 12 weeks (three months).
-However, should you need the records by a certain date then you will have to state in your request that you need the information by a certain date.
+After requesting military records, you will need to wait patiently for about 12 weeks (three months).
+However, should you need the records by a certain date, you will have to make that clear in your request.
 You need to state in your request that this is an emergency case.
-Fax this request to the emergency fax number, which is 314 801 0764.
-Once the concerned office receives this request they will do their best to send the information as soon as possible.
+Fax the request to the emergency fax number 314 801 0764.
+Once the office receives the request, they will do their best to send the information as soon as possible.

-If you are seeking information about a deceased veteran then the information released will only include the birthplace of the veteran, the date as well as geographical location of his or her death and the place where he or she was buried.
+Suppose you are seeking information about a deceased veteran.
+In that case, the information released will only include the birthplace of the veteran, the date, the geographical location of his or her death, and where he or she was buried.

-It is important to keep in mind that most information in the Federal Official Personnel Folder is not actually available to the public at large.
-To obtain the information it is necessary to get the written consent of the soldier whose military records are required.
-However, according to the Freedom of Information Act, it is possible to obtain certain information without requiring the concerned soldier’s consent.
+It is important to remember that most information in the Federal Official Personnel Folder is not available to the public.
+To obtain the information, it is necessary to get the written consent of the soldier whose military records are required.
+However, according to the Freedom of Information Act, obtaining certain information without requiring the concerned soldier’s consent is possible.
 According to the Office of Personnel Management, the following information is available to everyone: